nishikaverma/STUDENT-S_ATTENDANCE_AND_LIVE_TRACKING_SYSTEM/README.md

 4. Face detection  + Face recognization
 5. Attendance marking (csv file updation)

+    1. Object(face) tracking on the video (face detection +tracking):

+    • As soon as the tracking is “on”, the system detects object (here faces) on the video frame and faces are detected, which are then tracked on the screen.
+    • Here, since NO sample images are given to the system as a refrence for face recognization, the system will only detect (and track) faces, but not recognizes them.

+    2. Capturing  face samples and storing it:

+    • For making the system to be able to  recognize faces, sample data should be given.
+Thus, the system will capture  some fixed (constant int) number of facial image samples of each student, whose face is needed to be recognized.

+    3. Creating and training face detection "model" (.yml file):

+    • Once sample images are stored in the system, a face recognization model (a .yml file) is then created, and trained with the given sample images, simaltaneously, so as to recognize faces on screen.

+    4. Face detection +Face recognization:

+    • So, now when the video is ON, the system is able to detect as well as recognize faces on the screen.
+    • The recognised student’s faces will be displayed with their name on the video frame.

+    5. Attendance marking (csv file updation):

+    • Once the faces are being successfully recognized, the presence of recognised faces are tracked on the video frame for a perticular amount of time .

+    • Thus, the amount of time an object appears on the video frame is called as Dwell time of an object.

+    • If a face is beig recognized for a fixed amount of time (implicit in the system), then the face(corrusponding student) is marked as “present”.

+    • The attendance data is then simaltaneously updated in the CSV file.

 ​ Face Detection :

 HARCASCADE CLASSIFIERS (which internally uses "FEATURE MATCHING algo") is used for face detection.